Faint (song)

 "Faint" is a song by American rock band Linkin Park from their second studio album, Meteora.
 The song was released as the album's second single on June 9, 2003, and is the seventh track.
 It entered the top thirty on the majority of the charts it appeared on.
 On the Hot 100, it peaked at No. 48.
 The song reached No. 1 on the US Modern Rock Tracks, becoming the band's third number-one hit on the chart.

-The song would later be featured on the group's mashup EP with Jay-Z, Collision Course, where it was mashed up with lyrics of the song Nigga What from Vol. 2...
+The song would later be featured on the group's mashup EP with Jay-Z, Collision Course, where it was mashed up with lyrics of the song "Jigga What, Jigga Who" from Vol. 2...
 Hard Knock Life.
 In May 2025, "Faint" became the band's fifth song to surpass one billion streams on Spotify.

 Overview

+Cover art for "NOWMASH – Faint Britney" (2004).

 This song was released as two singles, "Faint 1" and "Faint 2."
 They differed in cover color and track listing ("Faint 1" is blue, and "Faint 2" is a brownish-green mixture).
 "Faint 1" was also released as a Canadian version that includes the tracks, but does not include the music video.
 "Faint 1" lists the length of "Lying from You" as 3:43 but is actually 3:04.
 "One Step Closer", on "Faint 2", is 3:43 long.
 A promotional sampler was given to members of the street team and some members of the LPU, the band's official fan club.
 A demo for the song can be found on the Underground 9.0 Fan Club release.
 It features Mike Shinoda rapping with different lyrics, with only some backing input from Chester Bennington.
 A live version of the track was featured as a b-side for "What I've Done".

-The success of this single, and the success of Linkin Park's "Numb/Encore" mashup with Jay-Z, led MTV to produce a mashup of "Faint" with "Toxic" by Britney Spears.
-This was done by DJ Rob Boskamp and can be found on MTV's MTV Mash Up - Amazing Remixes!
-CD.
+The success of this single, and the success of Linkin Park's "Numb/Encore" mashup with Jay-Z, coincided with the circulation of an unofficial mashup combining "Faint" with "Toxic" by Britney Spears.
+The mashup, originally titled "NOWMASH – Faint Britney" (also known as "Faint/Toxic"), was created in 2004 by mashup artist John Marr (SCO Network) under the alias NOWMASH, and later received airplay on MTV.

 In 2025, it was discovered that the intro is a reversed sample from "Tania Meets Klebb" from the James Bond film soundtrack From Russia With Love.